Waran-alt/meta-documentation/templates/work_history/assets/conversation_tracking.md

 - Regular maintenance needed

 ## Template for Future Use
-This file serves as a template for tracking ongoing development work and can be populated with specific project details as development progresses.
+This file serves as a template for tracking ongoing development work.
+To use it, copy this file to your project's `meta-documentation-outputs/work_history/` directory and maintain it there.